Revealing production networks from firm growth dynamics: Conclusions

 \section{Conclusions}

 In this paper, we studied if the correlation between firms' growth time series could be useful in reconstructing production networks.
-Using FactSet's supply chain network as a use case and several random network models as benchmarks, we have first shown that growths of firms connected in the production networks are on average more correlated than those of randomly selected firms' pairs.
-We have shown that this effects fades gradually as one looks at the average correlation between pair of firms at an increasing network distance along the supply chain.
-Finally, we have framed the production network reconstruction in the context of graph learning, and showed that some recent techniques developed in the field can successfully be used to identify trade connections between firms.
-Even if the results of our paper are closer to a proof of concept than to a realistic use case, we believe that our approach is promising.
+Using FactSet's supply chain network as a use case and several random network models as benchmarks, we have first shown that the growths of firms connected in the production networks are on average more correlated than those of randomly selected firms' pairs.
+We have shown that this effect fades gradually as one looks at the average correlation between pair of firms at an increasing network distance along the supply chain.
+Finally, we have framed the production network reconstruction in the context of graph learning and tested some recent techniques developed in the field to identify trade connections between firms.
+Our approach did not seem to significantly improve the benchmark, but we believe that it could still be improved to deliver good results.
 First, it relies on a mechanism that can be easily accepted as universal: the growth of business partners is correlated.
-Second, it is a fully "unsupervised" approach, which does not require the training of a model, and is not prone to over-fitting.
+Improvements in the estimation of these correlations, using techniques developed for financial data \citep{bun2017} and multiple time series (e.g., stock returns) will automatically improve our returns.
+Second, it is a fully "unsupervised" approach, which does not require the training of a model and is not prone to over-fitting.
 Third, it requires data that is easily accessible (firms' sales) and, to a certain extent, substitutable (e.g., we obtained similar results when we looked at the correlation of firms' stock returns).
 Finally, it generates a network that matches a set of desired topological features.
-This last point also highlights interesting avenues of research: as more "universal" production networks features will be documented, and better generative models for these networks will be developed, the more effective our approach will be.
+This last point also highlights interesting avenues of research: as more "universal" production networks' features will be documented, and better generative models for these networks will be developed, the more effective our approach will be.